10 Non-Toxic Kitchen Swaps for 2026 (Plus a Bonus!)

 Budget Hero: Chosen Foods Avocado Oil — The gold standard.
 It has a 500°F smoke point, making it safe for searing in your Carbon Steel or protecting your Ceramic pans.

 The "Flavor" Pick: 4th & Heart Grass-Fed Ghee — Ghee is butter with the milk solids removed.
-It tastes like heaven, is lactose-free, and won't burn like regular butter.
+It tastes like heaven, is lactose-free, and won’t burn at high temperatures like regular butter.

 The Traditionalist: Fatworks Grass-Fed Tallow — If you’re using Cast Iron (#1), this is the "OG" non-toxic fat.
-It’s what our grandparents used, and it’s incredible for your skin and hormones.
+It’s what our grandparents used, and it’s incredible for both your cooking and your health.

-Clean AF Tip: Never use "Aerosol" spray cans (even the "healthy" ones).
-They contain soy lecithin which acts like glue on your pans.
-Buy a Refillable Glass Oil Spritzer instead.
+Clean AF Tip: Never use "Aerosol" spray cans—even the ones labeled "healthy."
+They contain soy lecithin and propellants that act like glue on your pans, creating a sticky residue that is nearly impossible to remove.
+Instead, buy a Refillable Glass Oil Spritzer.
 It’s cheaper, prettier, and saves your pans!

 The Bottom Line

 Start with one swap today.
+Whether it's the water you drink or the skillet you sear with, every change counts.
 Your future self (and your food) will thank you.

 Clean Kitchen.
 Clear Conscience.
 Clean AF Life. 💚